-At this juncture, it is my proud privilege to present my second written report to the shareholders of Galston Financial Services Limited.
+At this juncture, it is my proud privilege to present the Branch's third written report to the shareholders of Galston Financial Services Limited.
 At the outset may I place on record my appreciation and acknowledge the continued support of the Board, our staff members and not the least our loyal clients which enabled us to report these encouraging results.
+This was inspite of our 22nd year being characterised by headwinds which included high interest rates and, inflationary trends caused by the Ukraine situation.